VW-ai/Where2meet-v1.0-client/META/UlTIMATE-REFERENCE/DETAIIL.md

         - (Organizer view): Have an add button, just + , the same width with the list component.
 On click shows the **“Add participant” component;**
     - **Section 2(if clicked on the Venue in the Top left Pill search component): Venue List:**
         - Travel Type filter: Car, Transit, Walk, Bike (After applying or changing travel type filter, the participant icon in the **Top left Pill nav component will flash 3 times, to remind the user that he can check out the participant section for changes**)
-        - Search pill bar with autocompletion
+        - Search pill bar with autocompletion, when click on the search it will extend and take up the whole bar
+        - Saved Button on the side of the search pill bar, when click on the save it will extend and take up the whole bar
         - After search, Scrollable list of venues (e.g., "Planet Fitness").
         - **Venue Detail :** Rating (4.7 stars), Open/Close hours (e.g., "Open Closes 12am"), and facility picture.
         - Venue Vote button